complexphoton/MESTI.m/README.md

 - Ho-Chun Lin, Zeyu Wang, and Chia Wei Hsu, "Full-wave solver for massively-multi-channel optics using Schur complement,"  [arXiv:2203.xxxxx](https://arxiv.org/abs/2203.xxxxx) (2022).

-Please also cite the above paper if you use MESTI.m for your work.
+Please cite the above paper if you use MESTI.m for your work.